Date: This webinar is available on-demand.

 In May 2016, OSHA published a final rule that added a provision that explicitly addressed retaliation, including post-accident drug testing, for reporting incidents.
 A few months later, the Agency released a memo that sought to provide further guidance on the basic principles of the antiretaliation requirements in more detail.
 But even with the rule provisions and subsequent guidance, there still is significant gray area, and safety managers really need to take a close look at their existing post-accident drug testing programs to certify they are in full compliance.

 Although the rule doesn’t ban drug testing, it does require employers to only conduct post-accident drug testing if there is a reasonable possibility that drugs contributed to the reported illness or injury.
 But what happens if other federal or state laws, or worker’s compensation programs, require post-accident drug testing?
 How does an employer determine a “reasonable basis?”
 The anti-retaliation provisions have created a variety of questions for the regulated community.

-Join us on July 25th, as we’ll explain how to interpret these amended requirements so you can ensure your company does not have exposure to potential anti-retaliation findings.
+Join us as we’ll explain how to interpret these amended requirements so you can ensure your company does not have exposure to potential anti-retaliation findings.

 - The specific post-incident drug and alcohol testing program requirements as they apply to your organization

 - The key directives addressed in OSHA’s October 2016 memorandum that addresses post-incident drug and alcohol testing expectations